cb6e310/pytorch_cuda_docker/readme.md

 ## Docker setup
 1. use the Dockerfile in this repo and insert your app installation steps.

-2. use the requirements.yaml file in this repo to setup the conda python environment and put in any package you like.
+2. use the requirements.yaml file in this repo to setup the conda python environment and put any packages you like in it.

 3. run build-up:
     ```